 Aroma: 5.0 – It really just has an average smell the only really strong flavor you get is of alcohol.

-Manliness: 8.5 – I want to give it a higher score since I’m the Buffalo and if this drink carries my namesake it should be, but sadly the text on the back gets a bit wanky.
-Beyond that thought the shape, artwork, and prominence exudes bourbon manliness.
+Honesty: 8.5 – I want to give it a higher score since I’m the Buffalo and if this drink carries my namesake it should be, but sadly the text on the back gets a bit wanky.
+Beyond that thought the shape, artwork, and prominence exudes bourbon.

 On the Rocks: 8.5 – That is beautiful – this is where you want the whiskey – just the addition of rocks and the burn goes away the taste shines brighter and even a smoky aftertaste shows up.
 Honestly there are some whiskies where rocks only make things worse, and some where it opens it up like Christmas Presents.